Things to know about your child's teacher

 A newly qualified teacher will have a provisional practising certificate.
 They can move to a full practising certificate after three years and after having gone through a programme of induction and mentoring.
 Teachers must demonstrate they meet a set of criteria for quality teaching – the Practising Teacher Criteria.

-You can see what type of practising certificate a teacher has by checking out the teachers register on The Education Council's website.
+You can see what type of practising certificate a teacher has by checking out the Teaching Council of Aotearoa New Zealand's website(external link)

 Each year the Education Review Office also audits 10% of the appraisals for renewing practising certificates.
 This makes sure there are consistently high standards of teaching.

-The Education Council also reviews and approves providers of initial teacher education programmes along with the New Zealand Qualifications Authority and the Committee on University Academic Programmes.
+The Teaching Council also reviews and approves providers of initial teacher education programmes along with the New Zealand Qualifications Authority and the Committee on University Academic Programmes.

 Talk to your school principal if you have any issues with your child’s teacher.

-The Education Council's teachers register should be your first port of call.
+The Teaching Council's register should be your first port of call.
 The register will tell you what kind of practising certificate your teacher holds.
 A teacher must have a practising certificate to teach.

 School boards of trustees employ principals and principals employ teachers.

 Yes teachers are police vetted.
 The Government has introduced new laws, called The Vulnerable Children Act, which toughens up police vetting procedures for people working with children.
-You can read more about this on the Children's Action Plan website.
+You can read more about this on the Children's Action Plan website(external link).

 Last reviewed: Has this been useful?
 Tell us what you think.